J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

             }
 ```

-The function starts a StringBuilder variable that apparently builds up the select statement string, at the end of the snippet we see an *if statement* which checks the presence of the **isOrder** passed query parameter by calling its *getter* method on the previously mentioned serialized object, the parameter is eventually passed and appended to the StringBuilder object, however, we finally hit a validation function `validateSqlInjection()` that passes the final query string, this shows that the application may have an old record with SQL injection vulnerabilities, which may be resolved through this validation class.
+The function starts a _StringBuilder_ variable that apparently builds up the select statement string, at the end of the snippet we see an *if statement* which checks the presence of the **isOrder** passed query parameter by calling its *getter* method on the previously mentioned serialized object, the parameter is eventually passed and appended to the StringBuilder object, however, we finally hit a validation function `validateSqlInjection()` that passes the final query string, this shows that the application may have an old record with SQL injection vulnerabilities, which may be resolved through this validation class.

-Indeed, we can verify the SQL injection record by looking for past CVEs:
+Indeed, we can verify the SQL injection record by looking for publicly disclosed vulnerabilities:

 ![cves](https://github.com/J0LGER/bloghub/assets/54769522/a796d82d-4a41-499e-9087-c63d84b9a461)